Interest and Capitalization

 Interest rates on student loans

-Whether you have federal or a private student loans, an interest rate is the rate charged to borrow money.
+Whether you have federal or private student loans, an interest rate is the rate charged to borrow money.
 It’s calculated as a percentage of your Current Principal.
 There are two primary types of interest rates: fixed and variable.

 A fixed interest rate is an interest rate that stays the same for the life of the loan.